 3. Visit Your Veterinarian

 Before your trip, it is a good idea to give your cat a checkup.
-Make sure to test for any form of motion sickness or any other factor that could affect the trip.
+Test for any form of motion sickness or any other factor that could affect the trip.
 Advise your veterinarian of your intention to travel with your cat, and listen to the expert advice they provide.
-While we do not recommend sedation, you might be able to do this to reduce stress.
+While we don’t recommend sedation, you might be able to do this to reduce stress.
 Your veterinarian will once again advise you on the proper dosage if you choose to go this route.

 4. Allow for Stopovers

-Remember, cats do not really travel well.
-Therefore, depending on the duration of your trip, you will need to consider stopovers.
+Remember, cats don’t travel well.
+Depending on the duration of your trip, you will need to consider stopovers.
 Let your cat have a break along the way.
 You might want to research the best pet-friendly hotels and book your stay in advance.

 The Actual Trip

-Well, you did your preparations and the day of the trip is actually here.
-Your cat should have some familiarity with your car, the carrier, and the leash.
-Therefore he or she will not receive any unpleasant surprises.
+You completed your preparations and the day of the trip is here.
+Your cat should have some familiarity with your car, its carrier and its leash so there aren’t any unpleasant surprises.